Dor12k/botson-project/README.md

 to ensure all dependencies (including `openai`) are installed.

-Also, make sure to update your `.env` file with the OpenAI API key:
+Make sure to update your `.env` file with the OpenAI API key:

     OPENAI_API_KEY="<your_openai_api_key_here>"